P-Tibor/Main/README.md

 - 👋 Hi, I’m @paszi95
 - 👀 I'm currently working in the chemical industry after finishing Chemistry MSc.
-Looking to broaden my views since Python is a new passion of mine, possibly changing career path in the future.
+Looking to broaden my views since Python is a new passion of mine.
 - 🌱 I’m currently learning Python, planning on picking up Flask, Django, NumPy, pytest, TensorFlow etc. on the way!

 <!---